 Here you see the latch.
 It is simply made with a screw and nut, a plywood spacer the same width as the inner ledge and a brass latch tab.
 The tab was soldered to the locking nut and then threaded into the screw.
 Tighten into place and the job is done.

-Now all that’s left is to install the RC radio switch harness to the inner surface of the fuselage structure directly under the hatch cover.
+Here, the installed RC radio switch hatch has the radio and ignition switches installed in the inner surface.
 Neat and completely out of sight when the model is painted and finished.